DeepGraphLearning/torchprotein-site/_pages/benchmark.md

 - **Task type** - Protein-pair Regression
 - **Dataset statistics** - #Train: 2,127 &nbsp; #Validation: 212 &nbsp; #Test: 343
 - **Evaluation metric** - RMSE on the test set (the lower, the better)
+- **Dataset splitting scheme** - Train: wild-type complexes as well as mutants with at most 2 mutations; Validation: mutants with 3 or 4 mutations; Test: mutants with more than 4 mutations.
+- **Description** - Models are required to predict the binding affinity between two proteins, measured by pKd (a real number).
+This task performs evaluation under a multi-round protein binder design scenario.

 | Rank |           Method            |        Test RMSE         | Reference |             External data              |   #Params   |          Hardware           |
 |:----:|:---------------------------:|:------------------------:|:---------:|:--------------------------------------:|:-----------:|:---------------------------:|